ejohchisimdi-collab/PaymentProcessor/README.md

 -  Change this immediately in production!

 ## Payment Flow
+- To create a payment you need to have a merchant setting and merchant account. see Api endpoints for more info
 - Credit Card Payment Flow
 - Customer Payment → PENDING → VALIDATED → AUTHORIZED → CAPTURED → SETTLED
 ```